GeveoAu/blog/_posts/2020-08-10-IntegratingRDLCReportsToNetCoreProjects.md

 Issues in the library

-- Issue related to Caching when there are multiple RDLC files.

-When there are multiple rdlc files available, the render function does not use the correct rdlc file.
+- Issue related to Caching when there are multiple RDLC files (When there are multiple rdlc files available, the render function does not use the correct rdlc file.
 It mixes the content with the first ran rdlc file.
-It seems to be like a caching issue in the memory used to render the rdlc file.
+It seems to be like a caching issue in the memory used to render the rdlc file).

 How to overcome the issue